 John writes, “Do not marvel at this; for an hour is coming, in which all who are in the tombs will hear His voice, 29and will come forth; those who did the good deeds to a resurrection of life, those who committed the evil deeds to a resurrection of judgment” (Jn.
 5:28-29).
 Jesus says that this resurrection of Daniel 12 occurs in an “hour,” but what does he mean by an hour: sixty minutes?
 We think not.
 In John 4:21-23, Jesus uses the term “hour” to refer to a gap of time.
 1 John 2:18 states that we are currently in the last hour, which extends over 2,000 years.
 This would imply that a literal hour is not in view.
 Therefore, Jesus is teaching the universal nature of the resurrection.
 He is not teaching the chronological nature of the resurrection.
 Moreover, Jesus spoke of the “resurrection of the righteous” (Lk.
 14:14).
 This seems to be distinguished from the general resurrection of the dead.

 For these four reasons, we contend that the resurrection of Revelation 20:5 is physical—not spiritual.
 We admit that this premillennial perspective is certainly more complicated than the amillennial one, positing two resurrections rather than one.
 However, the simpler explanation is not necessarily the true explanation.
-Similarly, a rabbi living in 200 BC believed that there was one coming of the Messiah, but there turned out to be two.
-We feel that we should follow the text where it leads, rather than simplifying our view.
+Moreover, the amillennial view is so fraught with interpretive difficulties that this alternative only strengthens our view by comparison.

-Gentry, Kenneth.
-“Postmillennialism.”
-Bock, Darrell (General Editor).
-Three Views on the Millennium and Beyond.
-Grand Rapids, MI.
-Zondervan.
-1999.
-53.
+Kenneth Gentry, “Postmillennialism.”
+(General Editor, Darrell Bock), Three Views on the Millennium and Beyond (Grand Rapids, MI.
+Zondervan, 1999), 53.

 However, in John 11, anastasis clearly refers to a physical resurrection.
 In John 11:24-25, despite the death of her brother Lazarus, Jesus promises Martha that Lazarus would rise again.
 Martha turned to Jesus and said, “I know that he will rise again in the resurrection (anastasis) on the last day.”
 Jesus replied, “I am the resurrection (anastasis) and the life; he who believes in Me shall live even if he dies, and everyone who lives and believes in Me shall never die.”
 To illustrate what he meant, Jesus called Lazarus from his tomb and restored his physical life.
 This, too, would support a physical—not a spiritual—resurrection.